Information for tenants

 There are 3 forms for you to fill out to sign up for the trial.

-- Complete and sign the tenant consent form (DOC, 136KB) agreeing to participate in the trial.
+- Complete and sign the tenant consent form (DOC, 136KB) declaring you are the electricity account holder at the rental property and agreeing to participate in the trial.
 You’re signing up to a fair rent increase in return for use of the solar system and to share the data from the system with us for a year.
 At least one tenant must be the electricity account holder for the rental property.

 - Sign the end lease letter (DOC, 16KB) indicating that you agree to end your current lease in order to enter into a new lease covering the solar installation and fair rent increase.
 This is only needed if you already have a lease in place.